nhsconnect/national-document-repository/performance/README.md

 ## Locust Setup

-You will need to install the requirements for performance tests for linux user this can be done using the command for `make performance-env`
+You will need to install the requirements for performance tests for Linux user this can be done using the command for `make performance-env`

 Upon completion to run the locust tests navigate to the ./performance/tests directory and run the command `locust`